Manticore Search

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-GitHub is currently shipping more aggressively (velocity 10.0 vs 8.8), with 2 editorial sparks in the last 30 days against 1.
+GitHub and Speakeasy are shipping at a similar cadence (velocity 10.0 vs 10.0, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-GitHub is currently shipping more aggressively (velocity 10.0 vs 8.8), with 2 editorial sparks in the last 30 days against 1.
+GitHub and Speakeasy are shipping at a similar cadence (velocity 10.0 vs 10.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 Top GitHub alternatives in DevOps are ranked by recent ship velocity.
 Browse the "GitHub alternatives" section above for the current picks, or visit /alternatives/github for the full list with editorial commentary on each.